The Board’s Role

 (b) holds a current practising certificate as a health practitioner of that kind.

 Health practitioners must not practise outside their authorised scope of practice.

 Scope of practice means any health service that forms part of a health profession.

 - “Podiatrist” means a health practitioner who is, or is deemed to be, registered with the Podiatrists Board as a practitioner of the profession of podiatry.

-- The Health Practitioners Competence Assurance Amendment Act 2019 was passed on 19 April 2019.
+- The Health Practitioners Competence Assurance Amendment Act 2003 (reprinted April 2019).

 - Link to www.legislation.govt.nz